Woodleaf (Master of the House)

 The idea of Squirrely Owl, my fake wife, was that Squirrely Owl would be a fake woman that I would create.
 S. Owl is musically inclined, therefore I can create compositions with Audacity Music Software, and claim that Squirrely Owl wrote them and performed them.
 Her personality has touches of Andy Warhol, and if I was a woman, I would be just like her.
 Her cleavage is generous.
 (Woodleaf laughs to himself, and tries to suppress it.)

-I am not going to stage any more fake concerts for her, because the failure of the Manson Concert failed to materialize and then Manson died.
+I am not going to stage any more fake concerts for her because the Manson Concert failed to materialize and then Manson died.

-Macy: But, the Billy Joel concert was a huge success.
+Macy: But, the Billy Joel Piano Man concert was a huge success.

 Macy: Why does S. Owl’s name keep changing?
 She would be easier to follow if she kept a more consistent name.